Star-obiero/Microsoft-Movie-Analysis/README.md

 We improved our approach by:

-* Starting with scatter plots and histograms
+* Starting with  histograms
 * Cleaning and exploding genres for more granular analysis
 * Dropping irrelevant columns and formatting currency values
-* Imputing missing values with mean or mode where appropriate
+* Imputing missing values with mean , mode or median where appropriate

 These techniques helped us extract meaningful signals from the data and refine our understanding of what drives box office success.